Diplomatic history of World War I: Toward a League of Nations

 In the course of the war both sides had to clarify their long-term war aims.
 By 1916 in Britain and in neutral United States, long-range thinkers had begun to design a unified international organization to prevent future wars.
 Historian Peter Yearwood argues that when the new coalition government of David Lloyd George took power in December 1916, there was widespread discussion among intellectuals and diplomats of the desirability of establishing such an organization, when Lloyd George was challenged by Wilson to state his position regarding the postwar, he endorsed such an organization.
 Wilson himself Included in his Fourteen Points in January 1918 a "league of nations to insure peace and justice".
 British foreign secretary, Arthur Balfour, argued that, as a condition of durable peace, "behind international law, and behind all treaty arrangements for preventing or limiting hostilities, some form of international sanction should be devised which would give pause to the hardiest aggressor."

 Financing the war

 The total direct cost of war, for all participants including those not listed here, was about $80 billion (in 1913 US dollars) Since $1 billion in 1913 is equivalent to about $25 billion in 2017 US dollars, the total cost comes to about $2 trillion in 2017 dollars.
-Direct cost is calculated by deducting ormal prewar spending from actual expenditures during war.
+Direct cost is calculated by deducting normal prewar spending from actual expenditures during war.
 It excludes postwar costs such as pensions, interest, and veteran hospitals.
 Loans to/from allies are not included in "direct cost".
 Repayment of loans after 1918 is not included.

 The total direct cost of the war as a percent of wartime national income: